 Plants such as willow, a noxious weed, should not be used, as it can propagate.
-Bottles, jars, cans or similar objects made of plastic, glass, aluminium or any other metal are not permitted.
+It is an offence to use bottles, jars, cans or similar objects made of plastic, glass, aluminium or any other metal.

 Illegal equipment

 Includes:

 - Use or possession of nets other than a whitebait, seine or landing net. - Unattended set rods or deadlines. - Use of spears or firearms. - Use of electrical, electronic, sonic or ultrasonic devices capable of influencing fish movement.